Prosentint/svg-shape-generator/README.md

   ## Description

-  A Node.js command-line application that takes in user input and uses those input to generate the svg code of a 300 x 200 pixel image based on the User input
+  A Node.js command-line application that takes in user input and uses those input to generate the svg code of a 300 x 200 pixel image based on the User input.

   ## Table of Contents